mbegoc/yajsf/Readme.md

 Roadmap
 -------

+- Field ordering
+- simplify the hidden thing
+- recursive forms
+- Generates specific techonology templates from a meta template so homogeneity accross tiers and technologies is guaranted
+- Form level errors
 - Evaluate which validation lib is the best fit
 - Make a way of sharing error messages between the backend and frontend
-- Generates specific techonology templates from a meta template so homogeneity accross tiers and technologies is guaranted
 - Allow to set attributes on others nodes than the main one
 - Make it validate schema against schemas definition versions
-- Typing
 - Full set of tests
 - Add support for more than system widgets
 - Add support for i18n
 - Create documentation
 - publish the lib and promote it
-- add a logger

 Acknowlegments
 --------------